-Level 1 represents those assets which are measured using unadjusted quoted prices for identical assets.
+Level 1 represents those assets which are measured using unadjusted quoted prices for identical assets, currently there is none (2021: Nil).

 Level 2 applies inputs other than quoted prices that are observable for the assets either directly (as prices) or indirectly (derived from prices).